Pacific Music Awards: 2008 S^{3} Pacific Music Awards

+No finalists were announced in this category.
+Matthew Salapu-Faiumu;

 2009 S^{3} Pacific Music Awards

 The 2009 S^{3} Pacific Music Awards were held on Saturday 23 May 2009 at the TelstraClear Pacific Events Centre in Manukau, Auckland.
 Pop group Nesian Mystik won the most awards, with four wins.
 An award for Best Pacific Gospel Album was added to the honours.